SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 ## 3. Application Administration

-With PowerShell cmdlets, tenant admin can get a list of SharePoint Embedded applications registered in their M365 tenancy.
+With PowerShell cmdlets, tenant admin can get a list of SharePoint Embedded applications registered in their Microsoft 365 tenancy.
 They can also view all the applications that have read and/or write access and the level of access to these SharePoint Embedded applications.

-The following commands can be used manage SharePoint Embedded applications registered on your M365 tenants.
+The following commands can be used manage SharePoint Embedded applications registered on your Microsoft 365 tenants.

 ```powershell
 Get-SPOApplication